Skip to Content

 • 1/2 cup dry white wine

-• 2 ounces truffle, foie gras or liver mousse (about 1/4 cup)
+• 2 ounces foie gras, liver mousse, truffle pate (about 1/4 cup)

 Instructions

-5. Put puff pastry squares in oven.
-Bake for 10 minutes at 400, then reduce heat to 375 and bake for 10 minutes more, or until golden brown.
+5. Put puff pastry squares in oven and bake for 10 minutes at 400°F, then reduce heat to 375°F and bake for 10 minutes more, or until golden brown.

-6. Put the same skillet (be careful – it’s been in the oven and it’s still hot!) back on the stove on high heat.
-Add another T of oil and a T of butter, and scrape up all the browned bits left from cooking the beef.
-Add mushrooms, and do the same thing here that you did with the beef: leave them alone and let them get nice and brown.
-Once the first sides are browned, stir them up and brown the rest of the way.
-Add the wine and let it cook off for one minute.
-Mix in garlic and thyme, then remove from heat and put mushrooms in a small bowl; cover to keep warm.
+6. Return the hot skillet to high heat.
+Add a tablespoon of oil and a tablespoon of butter, scraping up the browned bits from cooking the beef.
+Add the mushrooms and follow the same as with the beef—allow them to brown undisturbed.
+Once the first sides are browned, stir and let them brown evenly.
+Add the wine, letting it cook off for a minute.
+Add the garlic and thyme, then remove from heat.
+Using a slotted spoon, transfer the mushrooms to a small bowl and cover to keep warm.
+Reserve the remaining sauce in the skillet.

-7. Place the same skillet back on the stove, reduce heat to low and add mousse; stir just until melted.
+7. Place the same skillet back on the stove, reduce heat to low and add foie gras, mousse, or pate; stir just until melted.
 Remove from heat.

 8. Using the back of a spoon, flatten inside portion of each pastry square.
+Brush the borders with the egg wash, if desired.
 Thinly slice beef (against the grain) and arrange slices on top of pastry.
-Top with mushroom mixture, and drizzle with sauce.
+Top with mushroom mixture, and drizzle with mousse sauce.
 Serve immediately.

-10. The reason I used vegetable or canola oil instead of olive oil is because it has a higher smoke point, meaning that you can cook with it at higher temperatures without burning.
+Oil: I used vegetable or canola oil instead of olive oil is because it has a higher smoke point, meaning that you can cook with it at higher temperatures without burning.
+Use olive oil if you prefer.

 Kristy Bernardo